 July we did a few consulting visits to new farms who needed help with either their garlic farm start-up or inspection and solving their crop failure they had this season.
 We love to help anyone getting involved in something we are so passionate about and it was an honor to be asked.
 Our two bee hives arrived in July to assist in the pollination of our farm.
 We love our bees are excited to extend the Root tradition of beekeeping and share the fruits of their labor!

-We have an extremely busy August 2108 planned.
-We are hosting a Donor's Farm Walk for The Land Conservancy and look forward to donors, potential land donors and the community touring our farm, land and operations.
+We had an extremely busy August 2018 planned.
+We hosted a Donor's Farm Walk for The Land Conservancy.
+Spent a wonderful evening with donors, potential land donors and the community touring our farm, land and operations.
+We introduced them to our 200 plus year old birch tree in the woods.
 (We welcome private or group farm tours if interested.)
-We are conducting a large-scale farm inspection for CNG in Geaugua County to evaluate their operation for their ability to become officially certified with that organization.
-We then have the Midwest Garlic Festival in Illinois followed by a wedding on the farm property.
+We conducted a large-scale farm inspection for CNG in Geauga County to evaluate their operation for their ability to become officially certified with that organization.
+We also had to mentor and consult with a few farms who lost their garlic crop due to diseased seed stock and not rotating their garlic fields.
+We got them set up for a better 2019 season.
+We attended the Midwest Garlic Festival in Illinois followed by a wedding on the farm property.
 We end the month with our old friends at The Cleveland Garlic Festival in Shaker Hts.
 The September and October calendar is filling up fast as well.